Finite Element Analysis in Action Post

 What is Finite Element Analysis (FEA)?
 When can it be used?
 Many of our customers are only vaguely aware of how useful this emerging tool can be in solving their design problems.
 If you have never heard of it before you are not alone.
 This short pictorial shows FEA in use on what at first glance looks like a simple design problem.
 Mechanical engineers have used Finite Element methods as long as computers have existed.
 In the last 15 years personal computers have become powerful enough to solve the very complex equations used in the analysis.
 Along the way the software has become easier to use making FEA a more widely used tool.
-This sample uses our favorite FEA software, SolidWorks Simulation (SWS), to design a cast pipe bend.
+This sample uses our favorite FEA software, SolidWorks Simulation (SWS) and SolidWorks Flow Simulation, to design a cast pipe bend.

 A Design Problem

 This is what the customer wants: a tight radius thick wall cast pipe bend.
 The customer has requested the bend to have the same pressure rating as the maximum rating of the pipe it is welded to.
 Here it is shown with the same wall thickness as the pipe, but the bend wall thickness might need to be adjusted depending on its stresses.
 How can this casting be made to work?
 (Pipe OD = 1.5″, matching pipe wall thickness = 0.375″, leg center to center distance = 2″, pressure rating of the attached 3/8″ thick pipe = 11,090 psi.
 The allowed stress rating of the cast material is 20,000 psi.)